bwsw/cloudstack-ui/README.md

 #### New virtual machine form

 We changed a new virtual machine screen a lot.
 Now it’s a one-step dialog and it allows selecting everything from one screen without additional steps.
 We believe it’s much better for a regular user than the one used with the native UI.
+We also allow users to define any VM name - a VM display name - to make it more convenient to manage a VM.
+Alogside with a display name a user can define a host name for the VM that should be unique within the domain.
+If no host name defined, the system generates a meaningful unique VM name like `vm-<UID>`.

-It also generates meaningful VM names from usernames like `vm-<username>-<counter>`.
-Another important thing is that the form checks that a user has a required amount of resources to create the virtual machine immediately and thus it doesn’t allow him launching creation that will fail for sure.
+Another important thing is that the form checks that a user has the required amount of resources to create the virtual machine immediately and thus it doesn’t allow him launching creation that will fail for sure.

 Our team has made a big contribution to the improvement of UX when creating a virtual machine.
 First of all, a user now has an access to the list of all creation steps.
 Depending on installation source (ISO or a Template) system allows getting not only a login, password, and IP of the machine but also an access to VM interaction interface.

 Currently supported:
 - VNC console,
-- WebShell if VM has a csui.vm.auth-mode tag with SSH value.
+- Access via SSH if VM has a csui.vm.auth-mode tag with SSH value.
 To configure access to VM using WebShell, please refer to [wiki](https://github.com/bwsw/cloudstack-ui/wiki/Tags),
 - Access via HTTP if VM has a csui.vm.auth-mode tag with HTTP value.
 To configure access to VM via HTTP, please refer to [wiki](https://github.com/bwsw/cloudstack-ui/wiki/Tags).

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/newVM_View.png" target="_blank">![New Virtual Machine View](./screens/newVM_View_mini.png)</a>